Conservation and Ecosystem Management – Certificate II

 Undertake a minimum of 100 days in paid employment plus the formal training to complete the qualification.

-Undertake Certificate II in Conservation and Land Management as part of your HSC.
+Undertake Certificate II in Conservation and Ecosystem Management as part of your HSC.

 The employment and training can be undertaken during school time, after school and during school holidays.